We talk about funnels all the time, but do you know what a social marketing funnel is or how to leverage it for your direct sales business?

 Understanding the Social Marketing Funnel in Direct Sales

-The whole month of May we’re gonna be talking about direct sales marketing and business processes so we can not be spammy online.
-You guys — the goal: build your marketing plan in an authentic way that draws people towards you with an attraction-based model and instead of burning out your warm network, burning out your friends and family so they are like “oh my god stop posting about your business,” we do it in a much more authentic way that they say “I want to see what you’re gonna post next because it’s funny and entertaining and engaging.”
+The goal: build your marketing plan in an authentic way that draws people towards you with an attraction-based model and instead of burning out your warm network, burning out your friends and family so they are like “oh my god stop posting about your business,” we do it in a much more authentic way that they say “I want to see what you’re gonna post next because it’s funny and entertaining and engaging.”

 So here’s what we’re talking about we get started with understanding funnels.
 When you are attracting someone toward you, okay?
 I want you to really envision that you are creating a little breadcrumb trail.
 You’re trying to attract the squirrel and not scare the squirrel away, okay?
 So we’re gonna create a little breadcrumb trail and that breadcrumb trail is your value offering.
 If we came out heavy and started yelling at the squirrel started trying to sell stuff to the squirrel, the squirrel would be running away, right?